ssc-sp/datahub-docs/UserGuide/Migration/Databricks.md

 * Table ACLs
 * ML models

-For more information on migrating Databricks resources, please refer to the [Databricks Migration Tool documentation](https://github.com/databrickslabs/migrate).
-//If the FSDH team is assisting with migration, why would people need this link?
+If you have Databricks resources not listed above (e.g., clusters, including custom conda clusters, or mounted storage), they will need to be recreated in your new workspace.
+Please refer to [Databricks documentation](https://github.com/databrickslabs/migrate) or reach out to the FSDH team for more information.

+All migration must be completed by March 31, 2025.

 ## B. Offboarding from POC

 If you are not opening a workspace in the PROD environment, you may want to export your Databricks resources (e.g., notebooks, repositories, etc) from the POC environment and import them into your local environment or another Databricks workspace.

-//Is there a deadline for exporting?
-//Are there instructions on how to export?
+Any resources you wish to keep must be exported by March 31, 2025.